Shall We Gather at the River?: In film Westerns

-The song was often employed in Western soundtracks, particularly those of director John Ford (being one of his favorite hymns) and it features in many of Ford's most famous films.
-The melody is played paradoxically in Stagecoach (1939), in the early scene is which Claire Trevor's character Dallas is run out of town.
+The song is often used in Western films, on soundtracks and sung by characters.
+It was one of director John Ford's favorite hymns, and he featured it in many of his most famous films.
+The melody is used satirically in Stagecoach (1939), underscoring the early scene in which Claire Trevor's character, Dallas, is run out of town “by the ladies of the Law and Order League.”
 It also appears in Ford's Tobacco Road (1941), My Darling Clementine (1946), Three Godfathers (1948), Wagon Master (1950), twice in The Searchers (1956), and 7 Women (1966).

 The song is also heard in Gene Fowler, Jr.'s The Oregon Trail (1959) and in Elliot Silverstein's Cat Ballou (1965).
 It was used in the Sam Peckinpah films Major Dundee (1965) and also The Wild Bunch (1969) where it was employed as ironic counterpoint during an onscreen massacre.
 It was similarly put to use in such dark, late-period Westerns as 1968's Hang 'Em High and 1972's Jeremiah Johnson.

 The song was used in Gore Verbinski's infamous 2013 pastiche western, The Lone Ranger.

 In other films

 It features prominently in David Lean's romantic comedy Hobson's Choice (1954) and in Richard Brooks's drama Elmer Gantry (1960).
 A caricatural vocal rendition of the song (with new revival-style lyrics) is used for both a car chase and the end credits of Howard Morris' caper comedy, Who's Minding the Mint?
 (1967).
 It is also included in the film adaptation of The Handmaid's Tale (film).

 Part of the hymn was sung in the Academy Award-winning period film, Trip to Bountiful (1985).
 The hymn is a primary musical theme for schlock film Tromeo and Juliet (1996), credited on the soundtrack as Yes, We'll Gather at the River.
 The title "Shall We Gather at the River" is used as the name of a second season episode of Falling Skies.
 The hymn opens Richard Rossi's 1920s period piece drama Aimee Semple McPherson.
+The Yoruba redition of the hymn was the outro in My Father's Shadow.